GaglianoTaliun-Lab/PRS_CADandAD/README.md

 2.	**Genomic builds** for the base and target data must match.
 [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver/) easily converts your data’s build if needed.
 It is possible that a couple variants cannot be lifted over and are dropped during conversion.
 Find LiftOver documentation [here](https://genome.sph.umich.edu/wiki/LiftOver/).

+3. The target data’s genetic ancestry should match that of the population your PRS model was trained on.
+PRS lack transferability between populations.

-3. The genotype data must be converted to **PLINK format** if it isn’t already.
+4. The genotype data must be converted to **PLINK format** if it isn’t already.
 However, if the file is very large, consider only converting a subset of it: simply convert the variants needed for the PRS. bcftools’s [view method](http://samtools.github.io/bcftools/bcftools.html#view) offers an easy way to subset large vcf files.

 ## Compute Scores
 1. Run PLINK’s `--score` command for [allelic scoring](https://www.cog-genomics.org/plink/1.9/score)